DIRACGrid/DIRAC/docs/source/UserGuide/HowTo/DataManagement/index.rst

 For an introduction about DataManagement concepts, please see the :ref:`introduction <dms-concepts>`

-All the commands mentionned bellow can accept several StorageElements and LFNs as parameters.
+All the commands mentioned below can accept several StorageElements and LFNs as parameters.
 Please use `--help` for more details.

 Basics
 ======